proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 ## Writing complex components/widgets.

-The set of required widget was quite clear, so this was more of a trial and error phase to find convienient APIs and data structures for Rust.
+The set of required widget was quite clear, so this was more of a trial and error phase to find convenient APIs and data structures for Rust.

 The current library is called [Proxmox Yew Widget Toolkit](https://git.proxmox.com) and is the result of multiple rewrites.
-It is flexible enought to implement larger parts of the backup server GUI, but there is still room for improvements:
+It is flexible enough to implement larger parts of the backup server GUI, but there is still room for improvements:

 - provide more components